How Much Does it Really Cost To Build a Website?

 Click to change parts of your website, type in new text, and generate HTML code to upload to your host.
-Computer savvy people can make their own website using this tool.
-It's absolutely free as long as the part of the footer containing a link back to the template generator page is left unchanged.
+You don't have to be computer savvy to make your own website using this tool.
+Please keep the part of the footer containing a link back to the template generator page unchanged.
+It helps promote this site builder!

 Website Costs Calculator